Anglo Saxon Conesford - Map

 Our area: Conesford

 As well as covering all aspects of Dragon Hall on this website, we also include selected information and documents about the local area, that is the King Street/Ber Street area.
 In the Middle Ages this was known as Conesford, one of the four Great Wards into which the City was divided for governing purposes.
-It was sub- divided into Upper Conesford and Nether Conesford and King Street was known as Conesford Street.
+It was sub-divided into Upper Conesford, Nether Conesford and Ber Street; King Street was known as Conesford Street.
 The Ward extended as far as Tombland to the north and to Carrow in the south, and from the river to Ber Street in the west.
 This name was still being used for electoral purposes in 1830.

-There are two main aspects of our coverage of this area: our Local History Study Group and our small on – line archive of documents relating to the area.
-See details below.
+There are two main aspects of our coverage of this area: our Local History Study Group and our small online Local History Archive of documents relating to the area.

 Our Local History Study Group